Aliases for COX6A1 Gene

 GeneCards Summary for COX6A1 Gene

-COX6A1 (Cytochrome C Oxidase Subunit VIa Polypeptide 1) is a Protein Coding gene.
-Diseases associated with COX6A1 include charcot-marie-tooth disease, recessive intermediate d.
-Among its related pathways are Metabolism and Metabolism.
+COX6A1 (Cytochrome C Oxidase Subunit 6A1) is a Protein Coding gene.
+Diseases associated with COX6A1 include charcot-marie-tooth disease, recessive intermediate d and charcot-marie-tooth neuropathy recessive intermediate d.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include cytochrome-c oxidase activity.
 An important paralog of this gene is COX6A2.

 UniProtKB/Swiss-Prot for COX6A1 Gene